RCI Rock Sliders Overview, Review and Installation on 4Runner with KDSS

 Start removing your brake line bolts.
 You will need to use new bolts since the old bolt is too short to install back in.

 Passenger Side Step #2: Jack Sliders Into Place

 Then use the 2 floor Jacks to lift the slider up and install.
 It is also helpful to have a hydraulic floor jack for lifting up each end of the slider.
 For protecting your rock sliders from initial scrapes and scratches you can use towels or microfiber towels to place on top of your floor jacks.
 This will just prevent any unneeded scratches and scrapes.

 Once you have your sliders in place, you can start to loosely bolt them down on each side, just like the driver side.

 Passenger Side Step #4: Reconnect Brake Line on Passenger Side

-Once you have everything bolted down tight, you can then reconnect your brake lines over the RCI Rock Sliders on your 4Runner.
-This should just about wrap up the RCI Rock Slider install on your 4Runner.
+Once you have everything bolted down tight, you can then reconnect your brake lines over the sliders.
+This should just about wrap up the install.

 For reference, here is another look at the RCI rock sliders.